 - Department Faculty Development Funds - During the fall semester, faculty, including the librarian/faculty and coaching faculty, can apply for Department Faculty Development Funds through their respective departments.
 Faculty should submit their application to their Department Chair, or Dean of the Library, in the case of the librarians, or Athletic Director, in the case of coaching faculty.

-- Scholarship of Teaching and Learning Grant 2016-2017 - Faculty may apply for grants for 2016-2017 to engage in the scholarship of teaching and learning.
+- Scholarship of Teaching and Learning Grant 2017-2018 - Faculty may apply for grants for 2017-2018 to engage in the scholarship of teaching and learning.
 The grant is designated for those interested in performing classroom assessment or other assessment techniques and document improvements in teaching resulting in measurable increase in student learning outcomes.
-The research results must be publishable material suitable for professional journals and conference presentations and also will inform campus bodies such as the Institution-wide Assessment Committee.
-Application deadline: Friday, March 28th, 2016 to Graham Benton, AVP Academic Affairs.
+The research results must be publishable material suitable for professional journals and conference presentations and also will inform campus bodies such as the Institution-Wide Assessment Committee.
+Application deadline: Friday, March 24, 2017 to Graham Benton, AVP Academic Affairs.

-- President's Mission Achievement Grants - Up to $3,500/grant.
-Submit an application in the proper format to the Academic Dean; Application deadline is November 1st for spring and summer awards and March 1st for the following fall semester awards.
+- President's Mission Achievement Grants - Up to $3,000/grant.
+Submit an application in the proper format to the AVP Academic Affairs.
+Application deadline is November 15 for spring and summer awards and March 15 for the following fall semester awards.

 - Faculty Maritime Fund Grant - Up to $500/grant that can be used to meet a variety of academic needs such as the purchase of specialized equipment and computer programs, project funding, conferences, stipends to hire assistants, etc. Applications may be submitted at any time to Robert Arp, Vice President for University Advancement.